 The Great New Zealand Flag

-As noted in recent news bulletins, there are currently calls, backed by a number of Politicians, to change the New Zealand Flag, in order to, as proponents of the change say to this effect, make it more reflect New Zealand as an independent nation, with symbols more of and about us.
+As noted in recent news bulletins, there had been calls, backed by a number of Politicians, to change the New Zealand Flag, in order to, as proponents of the change say to this effect, make it more reflect New Zealand as an independent nation, with symbols more of and about us.

-There are calls for a referendum on this issue at the next ( November, 2014 ) New Zealand General Election, and it would be interesting to see how the Nation as a whole does feel about this issue.
+There were then calls for a referendum on this issue at the November 2014 New Zealand General Election, and it was interesting to see how the Nation as a whole does feel about this issue.

 Below is a quote directly from Wikipedia, within their article on the New Zealand Flag found at https://en.wikipedia.org/wiki/New_Zealand_Flag.
 They themselves give the following citing to this quote :

 - ^ Jump up to: a b "Flags".
 Ministry for Culture and Heritage (New Zealand).
 23 July 2010.
 Retrieved 2011-09-06.

 The current flag was designed and adopted for restricted use in 1869 and became the national flag in 1902.
 It is the British Blue Ensign, incorporating a stylised representation of the Southern Cross showing the four brightest stars in the constellation.
 Each star varies slightly in size.
 The Union Flag in the canton recalls New Zealand's colonial ties to Britain.

 New Zealand has had many flags in the past, and the current one, as noted, has been this country's emblem for over the past 100 years, and is older in fact than the Australian Flag.